Detained US pastor rejects terror charges in Turkey trial - Journal du Cameroun

 In his statement to the court, Brunson rejected the accusations of links to Gulen’s group, saying: “That would be an insult to my religion.
 I am a Christian.
 I would not join an Islamic movement.”

-Gulen, who lives in self-exile in the US state of Pennsylvania, firmly denies any role in the failed coup and says his Hizmet (Service) movement promotes a peaceful form of Islam.
+Gulen, who lives in the US state of Pennsylvania, denies any role in the failed coup and says his Hizmet (Service) movement promotes a peaceful form of Islam.

 Brunson also denied aiding any PKK suspects and dismissed as a “lie” suggestions he had preached in favour of Kurdish independence.